marfarma/rss-includes-pages/readme.txt

 * FAQ updates and confirming plugin works with WordPress 2.9.2.

 = 1.3 =
-* Confirm that plugin works fine with WordPress 3.2.1.
+* Confirmed that plugin works fine with WordPress 3.2.1.

+= 1.4 =

+* Tweaked SQL that looks for updated posts / pages.